ibm-cloud-docs/cloud-databases/cf-tutorial.md

 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples.git
 ```

-Once the branch has been cloned, you can select the appropriate directory for the database you want to try out.
+Once the branch is cloned, you can select the appropriate directory for the database you want to try out.
 Each database has its own copy of these instructions on how to provision and deploy a database or message queue and an application on {{site.data.keyword.containerlong_notm}}.

 ## Installing the app dependencies

 Use npm to install dependencies.
-From your terminal, change the directory to where the sample app is located and install the dependencies listed in the `package.json` file.
+From your terminal, change the directory to where the sample app is located and install the dependencies that are listed in the `package.json` file.
   ```
   npm install
   ```